Raymondrz/Delta-Gamma-Hedging-Simulation/README.md

 # Delta-Gamma-Hedging-Simulation
 Apply option pricing theory to run a daily delta gamma hedging simulation on European Call using VBA.
+Calculate major greeks (delta and gamma), rebalance position and profit.